The 4 Biggest Reasons Why Key Account Management Is Critical

 Additionally, through account-based selling, sales managers can provide info and content faster and more responsively to the buyer.
 This way they have what they need when they need it (and ideally, before they need it).

 Account-based selling can do this because you’re consolidating your resources into a structured, integrated process that is laser-focused on that one account.
 Nothing should fall through the cracks.
 Nothing should cause a snag in the sales cycle.

 Without this kind of approach, friction will happen more frequently and lead to poorer results.

 4. Key Account Management Is the Best Way to Farm Large Accounts

-Finally, the biggest accounts have the biggest opportunity – not just because they have the biggest average deal sizes.
+Finally, the biggest accounts have the biggest account plans and opportunity – not just because they have the biggest average deal sizes.